finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the group.
     String code = "code_example"; // String | The code of the group.
 Together with the scope this uniquely identifies              the portfolio group.
     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
+These must be in the format {domain}/{scope}/{code} e.g. \"PortfolioGroup/Manager/Id\".
+Each property must be from the \"PortfolioGroup\" domain.
     String portfolioGroupEffectiveAt = "portfolioGroupEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio group.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio group's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.